yWorks/generator-yfiles-app/README.md

 #### Which build tool do you want to use?
 You can choose between those build tools:
- * **none**: No build file is provided and you can run your app directly without the need of a compile step.
+ * **none**: No build file is provided and you can run your ES5/ES6 app on supported browsers directly without the need of a compile step.
  * **[Grunt](http://gruntjs.com/)**: Adds a production build step (`npm run production`) that obfuscates and minifies the application and library sources.
 For development, the application can be started directly without a build step.
  * **[Browserify](http://browserify.org/)** Adds a production build step that obfuscates and minifies all JavaScript sources,